scalacenter/bloop/website/content/docs/bloop-basics.md

 your toolchain — IDEs, build tools and terminals can share hot compilers and get peak performance at all times.

-##### A better default for hot compilers
+##### A better default for compiler lifetime

 By supporting popular build tools out of the box and different scenarios, `bloop` enforces by design best practices to be productive.
 It therefore addresses the limitations of many build tools in the Scala ecosystem whose infrastructure does not allow them to keep hot compilers alive.

-This is especially true for sbt, the standard Scala build tool, in which every of the following actions start with a cold compiler afresh.
+This is especially true for sbt, the most popular build tool in our community.

 1. `reload`: Every time you change a line of your `build.sbt`, you need to reload your shell to detect the changes in the sbt sources.
 In that process, sbt starts afresh and throws away all the compilers in their cache.

-2. `sbt`: Every time you run `sbt` on your terminal, you start afresh.
-This happens in two main scenarios:
+2. `sbt`: Every time you run `sbt` on your terminal, sbt starts a new compiler.
+This happens when:

     * You run sbt in different project directories, or have different builds running at the same time.

     * The sbt shell is killed.
-This can happen in several scenarios; for example, you <kbd>CTRL</kbd> + <kbd>C</kbd> a misbehaving application (like an http server), you type an incorrect sbt command and wants to finish it, or you
+Some examples: you <kbd>CTRL</kbd> +
+    <kbd>C</kbd> a misbehaving application (like an http server), you want to
+    kill a command that you mistyped or sbt runs out of memory.

-The lifetime of compilers in Bloop has been thought through so that there is only one scenario in which hot compilers are killed: if you forcefully kill the Bloop server.
+The design of Bloop has been thought through so that hot compilers are thrown away only if you forcefully kill the Bloop server.

-#### Do less work
+#### Run only core tasks

 The other main way bloop achieves a tight developer workflow is by doing less work.
-Bloop only focuses on compiling, testing and running your code.
+Bloop only focuses on tasks related to compiling, testing and running your code.
 Everything else is left to external tools so that only the blocking tasks are on your way when editing code.

-As a result, you won't resolve library dependencies in the middle of an incremental compilation run, nor run cache invalidation to check if a task result changed in your build.
+As a result, you won't resolve library dependencies in the middle of an incremental compilation run, nor run a task cache invalidation check, because none of these are supported.

 ### Not a build tool

 Bloop is not a new build tool.

-In the modern use of the word, build tools are developer applications that offer their users a way to write the logic of their build.
-The uses of a build tool span They usually have a task engine, a story for caching and incremental execution, a host DSL to configure the build tool, a plugin ecosystem and much more.
+Build tool is a concept used to refer to developer applications that offer their users a way to write the logic of their build.
+They usually have a task engine, a story for caching and incremental execution, a host DSL to configure the build tool, a plugin ecosystem and other functionality.

+This generic model allow build tools to express any build logic a user may desire.
+This model usually comes with a trade off between speed and other properties like correctness, usability and extensibility.

+Bloop fundamentally lacks such a model because it doesn't aim to solve the same problems a build tool does!
+The problems that bloop aims to address are:

+* Compiling, testing and running code in the fastest way possible.
+* Provide the backbone so that other tools can build upon it.

-It can be used by Scala developers to be more productive and by tooling authors to write tools in a fast and reliable way.
+It can then be used by Scala developers to be more productive and by tooling authors to write tools in a fast and reliable way.
+As a result, many build tools, IDEs and client can reuse Bloop to have a fast developer workflow (and avoid manually integrating with Scala and Java incremental compilers).

+#### A note on the future of build tools

+It's an exciting time for Scala tooling!

-There is a lot of progress and research going into the build tools field.
+There is a lot of activity in the build tools field; many smart people are working on how to make build tools in the Scala ecosystem faster, easier to use and more correct.

-Whether you use established build tools like Bazel, Pants, sbt, Maven and Gradle or brand-new build tools like CBT and mill, you should benefit from the fastest of the workflows no matter what the internal architecture of your build tool is.
+Among these efforts we find organizations like Stripe or Wix working on [better Scala support for Bazel](scala-bazel) or Twitter getting excellent Scala support in [Pants](pants), and individuals like [Jan Christopher Vogt](@cvogt) or [Li Haoyi](lihaoyi) working on [cbt] and [mill] respectively.

+All of these are exciting projects.
+In the future, we expect some of them to integrate with Bloop and benefit from a faster cross build-tool workflow!
+But we're also aware that they incidentally address the problem of compiling faster in different ways.

+With this in mind, we've created Bloop to primarly support all the existing build tools that companies and Scala open source developers use *today*.
+We believe that it's possible for many of these new tooling efforts to use Bloop to get a faster developer workflow, but that's not our focus since the community around them is small at the moment.

+By supporting reliable JVM build tools like sbt, Maven and Gradle, we want to make the life of any Scala developer in the world better.

 #### Runtime independent